Guy Greville, 9th Earl of Warwick: Personal life

 In 1979, the future Lord Warwick's sister married Andrew Fraser, the youngest son of the 15th Lord Lovat.
 They had two daughters together, Daisy Rosamond (born 1985) and Laura Alfreda (born 1987).
 On 15 March 1994, his brother-in-law was killed in Tanzania by a charging buffalo.

 Lord Warwick married his first wife, Susan McKinley "Susie" Cobbold (née Wilson), daughter of George William McKinley Wilson, of Melbourne, Australia, in 1981.
 Cobbold is 11 years his senior.
 Their only child, a son and the heir apparent, Charles Fulke Chester Greville, Lord Brooke, was born in Perth, Western Australia, on 27 July 1982.
 Upon this marriage, he gained two stepchildren from his wife's former marriage to Nicholas Sydney Cobbold.
 The couple later separated and their divorce was finalised in 1992.

 Warwick married his second wife, Louisa Heenan, daughter of Dr Peter Heenan, of Perth, in Westminster, Greater London, on 2 December 1996.
 Heenan is nine years his junior.
 Their only child, a son, Rudolf Maxwell Guy Greville, was born in Perth on 7 December 2003.

 On 9 July 2014, portraits that used to hang on the walls of Warwick Castle were sold as part of an auction of Old Masters at Sotheby's.
-The artwork, estimated to be worth in excess of £5M, were owned by Lord Warwick.
+The artworks, estimated to be worth in excess of £5M, were owned by Lord Warwick.
 His father had sold Warwick Castle and many of its contents to The Tussauds Group in 1978, reportedly as a 99-year lease.
 The castle was then converted from private residence (although open to the public) to a major visitor attraction.